apalala/grako/README.rst

     * The use of Python_'s `context managers`_ considerably reduces the size of the generated parsers for enhanced CPU-cache hits.

-    * Include files, rule inheritance, and rule inclusion give **Grako** grammars considerable expresive power.
+    * Include files, rule inheritance, and rule inclusion give **Grako** grammars considerable expressive power.

 **Grako**, the runtime support, and the generated parsers have measurably low `Cyclomatic complexity`_.
-At around 4.5 KLOC_ s of Python_, it is possible to study all its source code in a single session.
+At around 4.5 KLOC_ of Python_, it is possible to study all its source code in a single session.

 **Grako**'s only dependencies are on the Python_ 2.7, 3.4, or PyPy_ standard libraries.

-**Grako** is feature-complete and currently being used with complex grammars to parse and translate *hundreds of thousands* of lines of `legacy code`_ in programming languages like NATURAL_, COBOL_, VB6_, annd Java_.
+**Grako** is feature-complete and currently being used with complex grammars to parse and translate *hundreds of thousands* of lines of `legacy code`_ in programming languages like NATURAL_, COBOL_, VB6_, and Java_.

 .. _`Cyclomatic complexity`: http://en.wikipedia.org/wiki/Cyclomatic_complexity
 .. _KLOC: http://en.wikipedia.org/wiki/KLOC